sheilasilva85/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+AI tools like ChatGPT could be used to understand data analytics concepts and sometimes even generate codes.
+I want to follow the advice we got from Alyson and use this tool as a secondary help and not the main resource to complete my assignments.
 ---

 ### 2. **Data Task: Sorting in Pivot Charts**